The 25 Most Common Religious Fallacies

 7. Pascal’s Wager

-“Belief is the safest option.”
+“Belief is simply the safest available option.”

 8. Appeal to Consequences

-“If God is not real, morality collapses.”
+“If God is not real, then morality collapses.”

 9. Moving the Goalposts